-Students are eligible to apply to the National Council on Licensure Examination to become a Registered Nurse (NCLEX-R.N.) upon meeting the requirements specified by the Tennessee State Board of Nursing and upon recommendation by the faculty and the Dean, when the following requirements have been met: (a) completion of the bridge portion of the curriculum; (b) completion of 9 hours of graduate coursework required for the M.S.N.; (c) good academic standing (semester and cumulative grade point average of 3.0 or above); and (d) no grade below a C and no incomplete grades.
+Students are eligible to apply to the National Council on Licensure Examination to become a Registered Nurse (NCLEX-R.N.) upon meeting the requirements specified by the Tennessee State Board of Nursing and upon recommendation by the faculty and the Dean, when the following requirements have been met: (a) completion of the pre-specialty portion of the curriculum; (b) completion of 9 hours of specialty-level coursework required for the M.S.N.; (c) good academic standing (semester and cumulative grade point average of 3.0 or above); and (d) no grade below a C in a didactic course, no grade below a B in a clinical course, and no incomplete grades.
+Students who are ineligible to take the NCLEX-R.N. will not be allowed to register for a course with a clinical component.